lawrencelove-repo/mahjong-tools/README.md

 Build a closed 14-tile hand, set win conditions, and evaluate.

 Uses [`riichi-score`](https://www.npmjs.com/package/riichi-score) (CDN ESM) for yaku, fu, dora/ura/aka, and payments.
 Open melds are not in v1 yet.

+## Test application

+Use this link to test: https://lawrencelove-repo.github.io/mahjong-tools/